theleveragedguess/algorist/part_1/chapter_5/README.md

 Every vertex is discovered during the course of traversal, so except for the root every node has a parent.
 The parent relation defines a tree of discovery with the initial search node as the root of the tree.
 Because vertices are discovered in order of increasing distance from the root, this tree has a very important property.
 The unique tree path from the root to each node $x \in V$ uses the smallest number of edges possible on any root-to-$x$ path in the graph.
 We can reconstruct this path by following the chain of ancestors from $x$ to the root.
 Note that we have to work backward.
-Since this is the reverse of how we normally want the path, we can let recursion reverse it for us.
+Since this is the reverse of how we normally want the path, we can let recursion reverses it for us.

 ```c
 void find_path(int start, int end, int parents[])